ramiror/spanglish/README.md

 Take the stick | Go away
 Shit fire | Die.
 Go out of order.
 Greatly hurt.
 By a little hair | Nearly
+You are ticket | You are dead (or have a death sentence upon you)

 ## English -> Spanish